willwan8/cmu-go-bootcamp/README.md

 Compile the program by using the command "go build"
 In a command line for windows, just state the file name, but in VS Code, put "./" and then the file name to run the executable file.
 For mac, always put "./" before the file name to run the executable file.

+Make a pkg and bin folder in root directory if cloning this repository.